ivmai/bdwgc/docs/faq.md

 amount of allocation.
 * The objects in question appear inaccessible at the time of the collection.
-It is common for a handful of objects to appear accessible even though they should not be, e.g. because temporary pointers to them haven't yet been overwritten.
+It is common for a handful of objects to appear accessible even though they should not be, e.g. because temporary pointers to them have not yet been overwritten.
 Also note that by default only the first item in a chain of finalizable objects will be finalized in a collection.
 * Another GC_ call notices that there are finalizers waiting to be run and does so.

-Small test programs typically don't run long enough for this to happen.
+Small test programs typically do not run long enough for this to happen.

 ### Does this mean that the collector might leak memory?